simon-va/vero-backend/README.md

 * Users can create and manage clubs
 * Every club can have a number of members
 * Each member can have a real user assigned to them
-* Every club can have a number of teams
+* Every club can have a number of groups
-* Each team can have a number of members
+* Each group can have a number of members
 * Each club can activate a list of plugins

 ### Plugins